sharapovaaand/dummy-client-js/README.md

 * Get products by ID
 * Add products
 * Delete products
-* Use all the functions above as an authorized user
+* Use all the functions listed above as an authorized user

 # API Reference
 ## getCategory